SuperOfficeDocs/superoffice-docs/user-guide/en/forms/view.md

 ### Summary

-Here you can basic information about the form, including a preview of the form, and view various submission statistics:
+Here you can see basic information about the form, including a preview of the form, and view various submission statistics:

 * **Total submissions**: How many forms have been submitted.
 * **Last submission**: When the last form was submitted.